 As summer comes to a close, a new season begins: football season.
 If you are from the South, you understand that fall is a sacred time of year.
 Whether you are a Georgia fan, Georgia Tech fan or possibly even a Georgia State fan, this is an exciting time of year.
-Football season and tailgating go hand and hand.
+Football season and tailgating go hand-in-hand.
 Tailgating and alcohol consumption also go hand and hand.
 We want to make sure you have a good time while watching the game but also that you do it safely.
 Check out these tips to make sure you do not get in trouble with the law.

 - Do not drink and drive!
 While this goes for all year round, a large percentage of people consume alcohol during football games, which makes driving home after a game dangerous.
 Even if you stopped drinking in the second quarter, you could still be impaired and receive a DUI.